strategineer/personal-website/content/blog/2025-01-23/index.md

 ## Essential Modules

-No matter how well supported your chosen system is in Foundry VTT, the following modules will probably be useful for you:
+No matter how well supported your system of choice is in Foundry VTT, the following modules will probably be useful for you:

 ### Quick Insert - Search Widget

-Hitting control and the space bar to get instant drag-and-drop access to everything in your game including characters, items, NPCs, skills and being is a godsend.
+Hitting control and the space bar to get instant drag-and-drop access to everything in your game including things like characters, tokens, items, NPCs, skills, etc. is a godsend.

-This module facilitates character creation, inventory management and GMing generally.
+This module facilitates character creation, inventory management and GMing overall to such an extent that I would never use Foundry without it.

 ### Dice Tray

 Dice Tray provides an accessible and easy to use UI for you and your players to roll dice.

-In most cases, using the modules below, especially [Token Action HUD Core](#token-action-hud-core), you'll rarely need to roll dice outside of the context of the pre-implemented dice rolls coming directly from your character sheet.
+In most cases, using the modules below, especially [Token Action HUD](#token-action-hud), you'll rarely need to roll dice outside of the context of the pre-implemented dice rolls coming directly from your character sheet.

-But when you do need to, perhaps because of a ruling you've made, using Dice Tray will be easier for most people instead of using the Foundry dice notation formulas in the chat.
+But when you do need to, perhaps because of a ruling you've made, using Dice Tray will be easier for most people instead of typing out dice notation formulas in the chat.

-### Token Action HUD Core
+### Token Action HUD

-Foundry without Token Action HUD Core is great but a shell of what it can be.
+Foundry without Token Action HUD is great but a shell of what it can be.
 If the system you're playing with supports the Token Action HUD family of modules, you'll absolutely want to use it.

-It puts a World of Warcraft-esque bar of actions at the top of your screen when you select a PC or NPC token.
+It puts a World of Warcraft-esque action bar at the top of your screen whenever you select a PC or NPC token.

 With Token Action HUD, you can make a stat roll, an ability/skill check (with all of the appropriate modifiers) for a particular character with just one click.

 The crunchier your game is the more essential this module becomes.
 Showing all of the different actions available to a PC at a glance drastically reduces the mental load required to roleplay them effectively.

-For dice rolls with preset difficulties (like a spellcasting check in Shadowdark RPG), when clicked the dice roll will show everyone at the table if it failed or succeeded, critically or not (nobody has to crunch the numbers and verify the character sheet, etc.).
+For dice rolls with preset difficulties (like a spellcasting check in Shadowdark RPG), the dice roll will show everyone at the table if it failed or succeeded, critically or not, meaning that nobody has to crunch the numbers and verify the character sheet.

+I wouldn't play without Token Action HUD ever again.

 ### Tokenizer

-Tokenizer is a flexible module that allows you to take images and quickly convert them into tokens as fast as possible.
+Tokenizer is a module that allows you to easily import images into Foundry and convert them into tokens.

+Being able to do this entirely within Foundry is great.
+It reduces the time it takes to create these tokens and have them ready for use in your games ASAP.

-If you're GMing a game and need to come up with some tokens quickly, Tokenizer is a must.
+It speeds up this process so much that if you're GMing a game and you need to create a token on the fly, Tokenizer will allow you to do that.

 ### Image Hover

-Simple but great, hovering over a token shows the underlying art associated to it which helps with setting the scene and giving visual players imagery to latch onto when your descriptions of NPCs aren't enough.
+The Image Hover module allows for hovering over a token to show the underlying art asset associated to it.

+This helps with setting the scene and giving players zoomed-in images of the NPCs they're interacting with, enemies they're fighting, etc.

+Don't play without it.

 ### Item Piles

-Being able to drop items onto the map seems like it should be a core feature (but it isn't) --- The Item Piles module implements exactly this.
+Being able to drop items onto the map seems like it should be a core feature but it isn't --- The Item Piles module implements exactly this.

 ### Drag Ruler